-These financial statements for the periods ended August 31, 2023 and 2022 have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for at least the next twelve months.
-During the year ended August 31, 2023, the Company has a net loss and incurred negative cash flow from operations.
-As at August 31, 2023, the Company has Company has an accumulated deficit of \$8,154,678.
+These financial statements for the years ended August 31,2024 and 2023 have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for at least the next twelve months.
+During the year ended August 31, 2024, the Company has a net loss and incurred negative cash flow from operations.
+As at August 31, 2024, the Company has an accumulated deficit of \$ 10,523,770.
+These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
+As a result, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The continued operations of the Company are dependent on its ability to generate future cash flows or obtain additional financing through debt or equity.
 Management is of the opinion that sufficient working capital will be obtained from external financing to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.

-These factors may cast significant doubt on the Company's ability to continue as a going concern.
-These financial statements do not reflect any adjustments that may be necessary if the Company is unable to continue as a going concern.
+Should the Company be unable to continue as a going concern, asset and liability realization values may be substantially different from their carrying values.
+These financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+Such adjustments could be material.